infor-design/enterprise/docs/TESTING.md

 ne2e:ci:bs
  ```

-NOTE: After running the tests go into https://automate.browserstack.com/ and delete the build for the stats to be accurate.
+NOTE: After running the tests go into [browserstack automate](https://automate.browserstack.com/) and delete the build for the stats to be accurate.

 ### Run a specific E2E component on BrowserStack